 4TH Floor Study Rooms

 The fourth floor of the library houses two small study rooms, 471 & 473.
 These rooms are suitable for small groups or partner study.
-If you wish to use one of these rooms, please reserve it.
-Law students can reserve one of these rooms a week in advance.
+Use of a 4th floor study room is by reservation only.
+Law students can reserve a study room up to a week in advance.

 Basement Interview Rooms

 There are two interview rooms available in the basement of the library.
-These are two small rooms with doors that lock.
-Each room has a carrel inside with access to high speed internet and electrical outlets.
-If you wish to use one of these rooms, please reserve it.
+Each interview room features doors with locks, and a carrel with electrical outlets.
+Use of an interview room is by reservation only.
 Law students can reserve one of these rooms a week in advance.